 What Gwen Did Next

+In the third quarter of 1933 Gwen gave birth to her son Edwin.
 Before her arts came to the fore, she was in the news in 1938, the defendant in a speeding case.
 The case was dismissed but the coverage came when it emerged her name was initially suppressed.
 As is often the reality, the exposed cover-up can be more damaging than the case itself, in this instance an embarrassment for her and for her magistrate husband.

 Later, during WW2, as a volunteer in the local hospital, she became engaged in occupational therapy for soldiers, setting up looms using discarded bookbinding equipment.
 After the war and Claud’s retirement from the Bench they moved to Sussex where she set up over time a thriving local arts and crafts centre.
 In about 1954 she founded the Graffham Weavers Workshop in collaboration with her second daughter and weaver Barbara Mullins.
 The workshop was based at their premises near Petworth, Sussex where they taught classes and held group exhibitions in a barn biannually.